-We could all use a little more of the “beneficial bacteria” in our bodies — you know, the probiotics.
+We could all use a little more of the beneficial bacteria in our bodies—you know, the probiotics.
 Probiotics are the friendly bacteria taking up residence in our digestive tracts.
-They do a lot of important work for keeping our guts–and our immune systems–healthy and balanced.
+They do a lot of important work for keeping our guts—and our immune systems—healthy and balanced.

-6 Ways to make a probiotic smoothie
+6 Ways to Make a Probiotic Smoothie

-There are a myriad of ways to get your good bacteria.
-You can up your intake of foods with natural probiotics, like homemade kimchi or sauerkraut or try a supplement.
-But guess what’s one of our favorite options?
-Smoothies!
-Here are 6 delicious ways to make a probiotic smoothie.
+There’s a myriad of ways to get your good bacteria.
+You can up your intake of foods with natural probiotics, like homemade kimchi or sauerkraut, or try a probiotic supplement or drink.

 1. Unsweetened Yogurt